varigence/docs/bimlflex/getting-started/upgrade-and-testing-process.md

 ### Resolving issues

-If there are unexpected behavior or issues with the upgrade, follow the guidelines in the [BimlFlex Support Process](support-process.md) to log a support ticket with the BimlFlex Support team at Varigence.
+If there are unexpected behavior or issues with the upgrade, follow the guidelines in the @bimlflex-support-process to log a support ticket with the BimlFlex Support team at Varigence.